Freestanding Baths Buying Guide

 If it is a complete remodel of the bathroom then during the planning stages steps can and should be taken to accommodate the necessary plumbing and waste concerns.

 If the freestanding bath is intended to replace a standard bathtub then the implications of moving the waste system has to be given greater consideration.
-Unlike with a standard bath fitting where the waste system is housed underneath the bath, a freestanding bath installation has the waste system housed below floor level.
+Unlike with a standard bath fitting where the waste system is housed underneath the bath, a freestanding bath installation has the waste system housed below floor level, unless the bath itself comes with a void space for waste fitting.

 Generally freestanding baths cost more than built-in baths – but their price varies depending on the brand, design and material.
 Our range here at Sanctuary Bathrooms has both affordable and more luxury models.
-If you’re looking to price up the cost of a new freestanding bath, feel free to take a look.
+If you are looking to price up the cost, then view our range of freestanding baths to see the flexibility in price, size and other features.

 Ultimately, the decision is up to you.
-If you’re looking for a stunning new bath and installation isn’t a problem, then a freestanding bath might be best for you.
+If you are looking for a stunning new bath and installation is not a problem, then a freestanding bath might be best for you.
 Choosing a freestanding bath gives you more freedom to dictate the style and positioning of your new tub, helping you achieve that dream bathroom design.

 Want to know how we can help with your bathroom design?
 Our Design and Planning Team will be happy to help create your perfect bathroom space.
 Get in touch today!